History and Theories of Socialism

 Marx

-and Engels - Blended revolutionary socialism in
+and Engels - Blended revolutionary socialism in the

-the short run with utopian socialism in the long run.
+short run with utopian socialism in the long run.

 1.

-Early socialism - Revolutionary tactics
+Early socialism - Revolutionary tactics and

-establish socialism.
-Dismissed the ideas of Owen,
+socialism.
+Dismissed the ideas of Owen, Fourier,

-Fourier, Proudhon, and others as naive and
+Proudhon, and others as naive and "utopian."

-"utopian."
-Distribution "to each according to his
+Distribution "to each according to his work."

 2.